tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

  ![](assets/chapter-1/spooler-pattern.png)

 The Spooler Pattern prevents the issue with exposing an API that we discussed in the last chapter.
 The properties are stored and encapsulated in the component.
 All we need to access these properties is the path to the component.
-We don't have to abuse the URL as a vehicle to transmit the parameters between markup and binary render:
+We don't have to use the URL as a vehicle to transmit the parameters between markup and binary render:

 1. The client renders the HTML markup when the component is requested within the primary request loop